Search the Online Card Catalog Digital Library Holdings

 The Marshall Papers project is a seven-volume selected letterpress edition published by the Johns Hopkins University Press.
 Six volumes have been published and work on the seventh is underway.
 These volumes average over eight hundred pages each.
 For example, the sixth volume (covering January 1947 to September 1949) includes 805 pages, 435 documents, 190 editorial summaries of meetings, 19 editorial headnotes, 45 illustrations, and 4 maps.
 The documents in volumes 1 through 5 are accessible via a free, searchable, on-line database.
-The sixth volume will be put on-line shortly after publication of the letterpress edition in 2012.
+The sixth volume will be put on-line by November 2013.

 With a few exceptions, documents included in the Marshall Papers edition are written by or dictated to a secretary by Marshall.
 Documents by other people are generally used only for annotation of Marshall documents or because they report in detail Marshall's actions and ideas.
 Documents chosen for inclusion are usually letters,